Chengdu: Dujiangyan Irrigation System

-The Dujiangyan Irrigation System (58 km away from Chengdu proper) is the oldest existing irrigation project in the world with a history of over 2000 years diverting water without a dam to distribute water and filter sand with an inflow-quantity control.
+The Dujiangyan Irrigation System (58 km away from downtown Chengdu) is the oldest existing irrigation project in the world with a history of over 2000 years diverting water without a dam to distribute water and filter sand with an inflow-quantity control.
 The system was built by Libing and his son.
 The irrigation system prevents floods and droughts throughout the Plain of Chengdu.

 Sichuan Giant Panda Sanctuaries

 Covering a total of 9245 km2 over 12 distinct counties and 4 cities, Sichuan Giant Panda Sanctuaries, lie on the transitional alp-canyon belt between the Sichuan Basin and the Qinghai-Tibetan Plateau.
 It is the largest remaining continuous habitat for giant pandas and home to more than 80 percent of the world's wild giant pandas.
 Globally speaking, it is also the most abundant temperate zone of greenery.
 The reserves of the habitat are 100–200 km away from Chengdu.

 The Sichuan Giant Panda Sanctuaries are the most well-known of their kind in the world, with Wolong Nature Reserve, generally considered as the "homeland of pandas".
 It is a core habitat with unique natural conditions, complicated landforms, and a temperate climate with diverse wildlife.
-Siguniang Mountain, sometimes called the "Oriental Alpine" is approximately 230 km away from Chengdu, and is composed of four adjacent peaks of the Traversal Mountain Range.
+Siguniang Mountain, sometimes called the "Oriental Alpine" is approximately 230 km away from downtown Chengdu, and is composed of four adjacent peaks of the Traversal Mountain Range.
 Among the four peaks, the fourth and highest stands 6250 m above sea level, and is perpetually covered by snow.

 Culture of poetry and the Three Kingdoms

 Wuhou Shrine

-Wuhou Shrine (Temple of Marquis Wu) is perhaps the most influential museum of Three Kingdoms relics in China.
+Wuhou Shrine (Temple of Marquis Wu; 武侯祠) is perhaps the most influential museum of Three Kingdoms relics in China.
 It was built in the Western Jin period (265–316) in the honor of Zhuge Liang, the famous military and political strategist who was Prime Minister of the Shu Han State during the Three Kingdoms period (220–280).
 The Shrine highlights the Zhuge Liang Memorial Temple and the Hall of Liu Bei (founder of the Shu Han state), along with statues of other historical figures of Shu Han, as well as cultural relics like stone inscriptions and tablets.
 The Huiling Mausoleum of Liu Bei represents a unique pattern of enshrining both the emperor and his subjects in the same temple, a rarity in China.